DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/09-bibliography.md

 Science Journal* 4.1 (2011): 1-73.

-Grey-Gardner, R. and M. Young. *Utopia Homelands Project: Lessons from Experience*.
-Centre for Appropriate Technology, Urapuntja Aboriginal Corporation and the Australian Government Department of Prime Minister and Cabinet, 2014.
+Grey-Gardner, R. and M. Young. *Utopia Homelands Project: Lessons from Experience*, Centre for Appropriate Technology, Urapuntja Aboriginal Corporation and the Australian Government Department of Prime Minister and Cabinet, 2014.